cebumactan/ming-lee/CV.md

 ## Awards
 1. 2011 National Junior Research Fellowship, National Research Foundation of Korea.

-## Skills and Experiences
-1. Capable of writing codes in C, Python, and Matlab.
-1. Have experience to implement high order Finite element methods.
-1. Have taken a mini-course on Finite volume methods, KAUST, SA, 2016.

 ## Research Projects

-### Ongoing
 1. Localization and the formation of shear bands in thermoviscoplastic deformations.

 1. Polyconvex energy and entropy techniques with higher gradient / non-local contributions.